Ackman's Pershing Square sees big payoff from Allergan deal

-BOSTON Hedge fund mogul William Ackman told investors they could see a $6 billion (4 billion pound) payday when he closes the chapter on Allergan Inc. (AGN.N), his firm's biggest bet of 2014.
+BOSTON Hedge fund mogul William Ackman told investors they could see a $6 billion payday when he closes the chapter on Allergan Inc., his firm's biggest bet of 2014.

-One week after Allergan agreed to sell itself to rival Actavis Plc.
-ACT.N, Ackman wrote in his quarterly investment letter that his Pershing Square Capital Management, the Botox-maker's biggest investor, still owns 26.6 million shares.
+One week after Allergan agreed to sell itself to rival Actavis Plc., Ackman wrote in his quarterly investment letter that his Pershing Square Capital Management, the Botox-maker's biggest investor, still owns 26.6 million shares.

 At the end of the third quarter Ackman's $18 billion fund owned 28.87 million Allergan shares, a regulatory filing showed.